Not going away: Euthanasia opponents vow to keep fighting

 A number of MPs, including Labour's Willie Jackson and National's Judith Collins, gave their support at the second reading, but said their vote during a third would be contingent on whether enough safeguards were put in place when amendments were considered by the House.

-Lobby group Euthanasia Free NZ also, despite the bill passing, it was encouraged by the numbers and the issues raised by some MPs who voted for the bill.
+Lobby group Euthanasia Free NZ also, despite the bill passing, said it was encouraged by the numbers and the issues raised by some MPs who voted for the bill.

 "Several MPs who have voted for the bill this time expressed significant concern," executive Renee Joubert said.